bcgov/NotifyBC/docs/docs/miscellaneous/upgrade.md

 v5 introduced following backward incompatible changes

 1. Replica set is required for MongoDB.
-If you deployed NotifyBC using Helm, replica set is already enabled.
+If you deployed NotifyBC using Helm, replica set is already enabled by default.
 2. If you use default in-memory database, data in _server/database/data.json_ will not be migrated automatically.
 Manually migrate if necessary.
-3. Update file _src/datasources/db.datasource.local.json_
+3. Update file _src/datasources/db.datasource.local.[json|js|ts]_

    1. rename _url_ property to _uri_
    2. for other properties, instead of following [LoopBack MongoDB data source](https://loopback.io/doc/en/lb4/MongoDB-connector.html#creating-a-mongodb-data-source), follow [Mongoose connection options](https://mongoosejs.com/docs/connections.html#options).
 In particular, _host_, _port_ and _database_ properties are no longer supported.
 Use _uri_ instead.